OHNLP/covid19vaxae/README.md

 The `SYMPTOM_TEXT` is the text content for each raw text file, and the `SYMPTOM` is used in the file name.
 You could download all of these files here: https://github.com/OHNLP/covid19vaxae/archive/refs/heads/main.zip

+## Code

+There are some Jupyter Notebooks for data exploration.

+- data_preprocessing.ipynb: create dataset from the raw data.
+- nlp_tasks: Simple NLP classification workflow.